Spring Break, but make it Midwestern with these fantastically fun and family-friendly things to do in Springfield, Missouri!

 So, when we had the chance to see the World’s Largest Fork, we couldn’t pass it up!

-This fork is 35 feet tall, weighs 11 tons, and is located outside a quiet office building supposedly to signify the home of The Food Channel.
+This fork is 35 feet tall, weighs 11 tons, and is located outside a quiet office building.
+Supposedly, it is there to signify the home of The Food Channel.

 Ride Through Fantastic Caverns

-There are only 4 drive-through caves in the world and one of them is in the middle of the USA in Springfield, Missouri!
+There are only 4 drive-through caves in the whole world.
+And one of them is in the middle of the USA in Springfield, Missouri!

 Fantastic Caverns was just that….fantastic!!

-You load up in a trailer behind a jeep and ride through the cave with a big group.
-Your cave guide stops at various places along the way to point out some of the cave’s most interesting features and tell stories about its fascinating past.
+You load up in a trailer pulled by a Jeep and ride through the cave with a big group.
+The guide stops at various places along the way to point out some of the cave’s most interesting features and tell stories about its fascinating past.

 The cave itself is impressive, but even more interesting is its history!
 At one point, this cave was a speak-easy during Prohibition and before that, it was one of Missouri’s best-kept secrets during the Civil War.